lexibank/tlopo/out/vol2/chapter3.md

 ## 5.2.
 Swamp

 A number of reconstructions are loosely glossed ‘swamp’.
 In wordlists these may be defined further as saltwater or freshwater swamps, or by their vegetation.
 Nipa palm and mangrove swamps are found in inter-tidal zones along the coast and in river estuaries, while lowland freshwater swamps, often dominated by sago, are found inland.
-However, few wordlists distinguish more than one kind of swamp, and we are unable to be more specific in our reconstructions.[^5] Two further reconstructions, POc [dr,r]ano ‘lake, swamp’ and POc &ast;[g,k]opu ‘pond, lagoon, swamp’ blur the distinction between water hole/lagoon and swamp.
+However, few wordlists distinguish more than one kind of swamp, and we are unable to be more specific in our reconstructions.[^5] Two further reconstructions, POc _&ast;[dr,r]ano_ ‘lake, swamp’ and POc _&ast;[g,k]opu_ ‘pond, lagoon, swamp’ blur the distinction between water hole/lagoon and swamp.

 <table>
 <tr>